kristinaflores/interactive-storybooks/README.md

-# interactive-stories
+# interactive-troubleshooting-guide
-Stories in the form of Choose-Your-Own-Adventure
+Self-help troubleshooting in the form of interactive decision trees